 A fear of sick people is a little different to the above.
 It’s about feeling overwhelmingly uncomfortable around sick people, not knowing what to say or how to act, becoming paranoid about catching the illness (even if it’s not contagious at all) and hence avoiding these situations completely.

 Yes … it can be associated with either or both Emetophobia or Nosophobia but it’s a very different fear in its own right.

 Being around sick people on some occasions in our lives is completely unavoidable.
 A loved one, a friend or family member may be ill and you are required to help or support.
 Paying a visit to someone close to you in hospital may be expected.
 When you think about it there’s lots of other scenarios too.

 To most people this doesn’t represent a problem.
 They visit to show sympathy, to help and to support.
-They want to help with the recovery process and to bring a little happiness when it’s needed – often in the form of flowers and gifts.
-They know what to do, what to say and how to act.
+To them it’s natural to want to help with the recovery process and to bring a little happiness when it’s needed – often in the form of flowers and gifts.
+In other words, they know what to do, what to say and how to act.

 To others though this situation doesn’t bare thinking about.
 They feel intensely uncomfortable, they feel awkward, they don’t know what to do, say or how to act and they selfishly fear for their own health.